VitorFalavinha/VitorFalavinha/README.md

 - 👋 Hi, I’m @VitorFalavinha,
 - 👀 I’m interested in photography, design, technology and communication.
 - 🌱 I’m currently learning HTML.
 CSS and JavaScript.
-- 💞️ I’m looking to collaborate on developing and improving Websites.
+- 💞️ I’m looking foward to collaborating on the development and improvement of Websites pages.
 - 📫 How to reach me https://www.linkedin.com/in/vitor-falavinha-742a25157/

 <!---